apache/pinot/README.md

 Because of the design choices we made to achieve these goals, there are certain limitations present in Pinot:

 - Pinot is not a replacement for database i.e it cannot be used as source of truth store, cannot mutate data
-- Not a replacement for search engine i.e full text search, relevance not supported
+- While Pinot supports text search, its not a replacement for search engine i.e relevance is not supported
-- Query cannot span across multiple tables
+- Query cannot span across multiple tables - Use Presto-Pinot connector to achieve joins and other features

 Pinot works very well for querying time series data with lots of Dimensions and Metrics.
 Example - Query (profile views, ad campaign performance, etc.) in an analytical fashion (who viewed this profile in the last weeks, how many ads were clicked per campaign).